A second-order bulk--surface splitting for parabolic problems with dynamic boundary conditions: Numerical Experiments

 \subsection{A semi-linear problem}

 As second numerical example, we consider a heat equation with nonlinear dynamic boundary conditions including a double-well potential, i.e.,

 As exact solution we set $u(t,x,y) = (x^2+y^2)^2\cos(\pi\, t/2)$ and construct the state-independent right-hand sides $\fu$ and $\fp$ accordingly.
+Moreover, we use a Newton solver for the nonlinear root-finding problem.
 Figure~\ref{fig:exp_nonlin_BDF_b} validates Remark~\ref{rem:nonlinear} that scheme~\eqref{eq:splittingScheme:fullyDiscrete} is still of second order if the right-hand sides~$\fu$ and $\fp$ are locally Lipschitz continuous in $u$ and $p$, respectively.
 Furthermore, the errors are again $h$-independent.

 We would like to emphasize that the nonlinearity only appears on the boundary.
 A positive implication is that the bulk problem, which needs to be solved as part of the splitting scheme, is linear.
 Without the splitting, one needs to solve a larger nonlinear system in each time step.
 This difference is crucial, since (for a uniform refinement) $\dofOm$ grows quadratically, whereas~$\dofGa$ only grows linearly.
 The resulting numerical gain is summarized in Table~\ref{tab:computation_time}.
-Therein, we compare the computation times of the proposed splitting scheme~\eqref{eq:splittingScheme:fullyDiscrete} and a standard BDF-$2$ discretization of the original system without any splitting.
-One can observe that the splitting approach is between four to eight times faster.
+Therein, we compare the computation times of the proposed splitting scheme~\eqref{eq:splittingScheme:fullyDiscrete} and a standard BDF-$2$ discretization of the original system without any splitting, i.e., the approximations of $u_2$ and $w$ are related to $p$ via $\Mla u_2^n = \Bp p^n$ and $\Mla w^n = \Bp \DBDF p^n$.
+For both schemes, we use a Newton solver with a tolerance of~$10^{-12}$.
+One can observe that the splitting approach is between three to eight times faster.
+In the simulations, we need for both schemes (in average) two Newton steps for the three smaller step sizes and three steps for the larger ones.
+Hence, by $\Vh|_\Gamma = \Qh$, the proposed splitting scheme solves in average one linear system of size~$(\dofOm-\dofGa)\times(\dofOm-\dofGa)$ and two (respectively three) systems of size~$\dofGa\times\dofGa$ per time step.
+In contrast, the fully coupled BDF scheme deals with two (respectively three) systems of size~$\dofOm\times\dofOm$.
+Further note that $\dofGa$ is neglectable for greater $\dofOm$ and the speed-up is around the number of steps of the nonlinear solver.
+On the other hand, we have to mention that the BDF method is A-stable \cite[p.~246~f.]{HaiW96}.
+Therefore, the temporal step size can be choose independently of the spatial mesh width.
+Moreover, it is a $2$-step rather than a $3$-step scheme.